fstiehle/SLR-blockchain-BP-execution/README.md

-# Blockchain-Based Business Process Enactment Replication package.
+# Replication package for _Blockchain for Business Process Enactment: A Taxonomy and Systematic Literature Review_.

 This package contains the data sets and scripts used for the _Blockchain for Business Process Enactment:
 A Taxonomy and Systematic Literature Review_ paper, in submission at the BPM 2022 Blockchain Forum.
 Furthermore, it contains the classification result in both `.csv` and `TODO` format.
 The paper reviews the current state-of the-art in blockchain-based business process enactment.